VILLASframework/documentation/org/msv-mgr-small-tasks.md

+# Notes on small tasks - Markus Grigull

-# Set up of VILLASnode at INL
+## Set up of VILLASnode at INL
+- No Internet connection
+- USB not allowed (just for temporary data transfer)

-# Identify villas-node that works with OCB (current version without websockets)
+## Identify villas-node that works with OCB (current version without websockets?)

-# Diagrams of VILLASframework architecture now and future plan (msv to do for RT-Super lab restrictions)
+## Diagrams of VILLASframework architecture now and future plan (msv to do for RT-Super lab restrictions)